-Once you have accumulated a larger amount of Bitcoin and are more comfortable with transferring it back and forth, it’s better to upgrade to a multsig setup for the long term.
-I recommend a service like Casa.
+Once you have accumulated a larger amount of Bitcoin and are more comfortable with transferring it back and forth, it’s better to upgrade to a multisig setup for the long term.
+I recommend a service like Unchained Capital.
 This is a dummy-proof way to self-custody your Bitcoin.

 What about other crypto?